-We, the human race, has united for a very dubious cause.
+We, the human race, have united for a very dubious cause.
 Why dubious?
 No one knows exactly where this virus started (we have an idea, for sure) and no one knows why.
 With all the uncertainty and the plethora of news about the virus, people are told to shelter at home.
 Some places are more stringent in their mandates than others.
 For me, my defining occupation - that of teacher - has changed drastically.
 I feel overwhelmed by the amount of phone calls, computerized classroom, packets, and four classes I must juggle - well, there would have been 5, if I consider the independent packet some seniors are trying to finish so they can graduate.

 If we had an idea for when this distance learning and living would end, perhaps then it would be easier on all of us.
 If I, an adult, am so stressed out, how do we think our students feel?
 I have spoken to a few and they are all overwhelmed.
 What is the answer?
 Is there one that fits all?
 I doubt it, but for me and mine, I am going to work on doing what I am able and doing it well.
 If I don't get to all the online meetings, so be it.
 I am responsible and will finish what I start and try to create some semblance of a schedule.
 For those of you working from home, especially kids, try to remember the following: